smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 ### Questions 2 Answers:
 ~~~
-- packets : A packet is a unit of data that is gouped togther and sent over a network or the internet.
+- packets : A packet is a unit of data that is grouped together and sent over a network or the internet.
 Each packet has the information it needs to get to its destination like receivers IP address, senders IP address, how many packets the message or file is broken into and the number of each packet.

 - IP addresses (IPv4 and IPv6)  : IP addresses are used to identify the computers / devices of both sending and receiving over a network or the internet.
 IPv4 IP addresses use a 32bit format and broken into 4 parts, example: 172.0.68.109.
 IPv6 uses 128 bit format, also include letters and use colons to separate segments, example: fe80::26f0:1ffe:b96c:93b9%12.